mercadopago/devsite-docs/guides/checkout-pro/ads-conversion.en.md

 ## Facebook Ads

-Checkout Pro's integration with Facebook Ads is done using the Preferences API by adding the `pixel_id` of your ads or through our SDKs.

-To integrate Checkout Pro with Facebook Ads via API, follow the steps below or, if you prefer, use one of the codes available below.
+When creating a preference, you can associate it with a pixel (identifier) for tracking Facebook Ads conversions.
+Checkout Pro's integration.
+To integrate Checkout Pro with Facebook Ads, use one of the codes available below.

-1. Send a POST with the parameter "tracks" with the attributes `type` and `values` to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post).
-2. In `type` enter `facebook_ad`.
-3. In `value` enter the Pixel ID, which can be found in the Facebook ad management panel.
-4. Execute the request.

 [[[
 ```php